OpieACE/AceGames.github.io/README.md

 ---
 ## About
-SHS Games is a free and open source hub for games.
-Designed to be unblocked and available for everyone anytime.
+Ace Games is a free and open source hub for games.
+Designed to be unblocked and available for everyone anytime, Forked from SHSGames, all credit for code goes to SHS Games

 [License](./LICENSE.md) • [Privacy Statement](./PRIVACY.md)